 Builds on fundamental cooking and service techniques within a restaurant venue.
 Students are guided through planning, producing, and serving menu items in an a la carte setting.
-Emphasis is placed on traditional American and International dishes.
+Emphasis is placed on traditional American and international dishes.
 Speed and accuracy of production, plate presentation, communication, and efficient service are main elements of study.
 Students will participate in a capstone group project in which they design and execute an a la carte menu.

-Prerequisite(s): Grade of C or better in CUL 101 and passing score on NRAEF ServSafe Certification Exam.
+Prerequisite(s): CUL 101 with a grade of C or better and passing score on NRAEF ServSafe Certification Exam.